Equity release interest rates

 Note also that both choices will cut down the equity left in your home.
 In that case, even if you find low interest rates equity release can leave you with less to pass on to your loved ones.

 But one thing you don’t have to worry about is negative equity.
 That's when your loan ends up being larger than the amount your home could sell for.
 This is called a No Negative Equity Guarantee.
-It doesn't apply if you miss any monthly payments and the interest on them for our Payment Term Lifetime Mortgage, though.
+It doesn't apply to any missed monthly payments and the interest on them for our Payment Term Lifetime Mortgage, though.

 So, exactly how much you end up paying will depend on: